doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 1. [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md)

 ## Introduction
 This is my personal mod list for Morrowind, with an emphasis on performance and preserving the original character of the game.
-This is the result of years of modding this game, learning the tools, and curating mods that don't suck but actually rule, man.
+This is the result of years of messing around, learning the tools, and curating mods that don't suck but actually rule, man.

 For a similar-looking guide, with better instructions, see [Sigourn's Morrowind Mended](https://github.com/Sigourn/morrowind-improved).
 Some of the structure of this guide (particularly the setup section) has been directly cribbed from Sigourn's.

-This guide's selling feature: on moderate hardware (ex., an i7-3770 and GTX 680), you will get a solid 50-60FPS in-game.
+This guide's selling feature: on fairly modest hardware (ex., an i7-3770 and GTX 680), you will get a solid 50-60FPS in-game.
 Dips below 60FPS should be rare.

-Seriously!
+### Note on performance:

+Morrowind is a single-core application, meaning CPU load is the major performance bottleneck.
+A CPU with fast single-core processing speed will have a much higher overhead for the most costly CPU work: draw calls, NPCs, and animations.
+This guide tries to keep the CPU overhead low, so that a range of moderate systems will get stable framerates.
+Mods that add lots of objects to exteriors, or add lots of NPCs, should be installed sparingly.

 ## Using this Guide and Installing Mods
 The guide is modular, meaning you can install most sections incrementally.
 A first-time player need only follow the instructions in the first sections to have a stable, playable game.
 However, all modules are designed with a vanilla-friendly experience in mind.
 I recommend first-time players skip the "CONTENT" optional module.